 Check out our Galvalume Metal options at IMS!

-After the coating hardens, the sheet is put through a cold forming corrugation process, which bends the sheet into parallel linear patterns.
-These “corrugations” give the sheet more strength and stability when it is installed as a roof.
+After the coating hardens, the sheet is put through a cold-forming corrugation process, which bends into parallel linear patterns.
+These “corrugations” give the sheet more strength and stability when installed as a roof.

 For more information on ordering galvanized or Galvalume metal roofing, visit Industrial Metal Supply.